-"I don't know, Grace, I'll need to speak to Arthur."
+"I don't know, Agnes, I'll need to speak to Arthur."

-By eight o'clock, Molly and Freda, the two younger daughters, were off to school.
-It was Molly's last term.
-Grace and Agnes served behind the counter in the shop.
-Grace was the eldest sibling, at twenty, a year older than Arthur, Agnes a year younger at eighteen, Molly and Freda, fourteen and twelve.
+By eight o'clock, Molly and Freda, the two younger daughters were off to school while Agnes and Grace were in the shop.
+Agnes was the eldest sibling two years older than Arthur, Grace two years younger at sixteen.

-Grace and Agnes were dressed in their aprons and white caps, the serving uniform since Victorian times.
-The queue of people waiting for the bakery to open stretched up James Street almost to the butcher's, some hundred yards or more.
-Arthur was helping his sisters bring the large wicker baskets of loaves from the baking shed and placing them on the shelves awaiting sale.
+They were dressed in their aprons and white caps, the serving uniform since Victorian times.
+The queue wating for the opening stretched down James Street as far as you could see.
+Arthur was helping his sisters bring the baskets of loaves from the baking shed and placing them on the shelves awaiting sale.